node-red/node-red.github.io/docs/getting-started/upgrading.md

 6. If you had npm-installed any additional nodes, or manually copied in nodes which have their own npm dependencies, you will need to [reinstall them](adding-nodes.html).

+_Note_: the reason for using the `--unsafe-perm` option is that when node-gyp tries to recompile any native libraries it tries to do so as a "nobody" user and then fails to get access to certain directories.
+This causes the nodes in question (eg serialport) not to be installed.
+Allowing it root access during install allows the nodes to be installed correctly during the upgrade.